BuczynskiRafal/stormwater-analysis/docs/source/index.rst

-.. stormwater-analysis documentation master file, created by sphinx-quickstart on Mon Apr 24 05:42:09 2023.
+..
+Stormwater analysis documentation master file, created by sphinx-quickstart on Mon Apr 24 12:40:18 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to stormwater-analysis's documentation!
+Welcome to Stormwater analysis's documentation!
 ===============================================

 .. toctree::